![]() |

 in Harlem on my night cabbie's pay

-visits on weekends, further apart -
+on weekends, further apart -

 we did start to grow away